fabferri/az-pattern/vpn/s2s-azvpn-fqdn/readme.md

 [![1]][1]

-Each Azure VPN Gateway is configured in active-active.
+Each Azure VPN Gateway is configured in active-active and BGP routing.

-> [NOTE]
+> [!NOTE]
 >
 > **The ARM templates require as mandatory Azure region with availability zone**